 The anti-clockwise route was, roughly, Risalpur - Kohat - Mianwali - Chakwal - and back to Risalpur.
 It usually took about 70 minutes if the student didn't get lost or wander off track.
 It was a very picturesque route - flown at around 500 feet above the ground.
 The first two legs were uneventful but my student got his low level navigation map into a mess as we were turning onto the third leg.
 Whilst trying to re-fold his map to show the leg to Chakwal, it came apart at the joins and fell to the bottom of the aircraft cockpit around his feet.
 He spent a few seconds recovering the map and trying to re-orientate it whilst getting increasingly frustrated and anxious.
 More seriously, he was not paying attention to flying the aircraft - not a good idea at only 500 feet above the ground.
 He allowed the aircraft to start descending and wander about 30 degrees off course.
 I let it go as long as I dared but after what was probably only 10-15 seconds, for the safety of both of us I had to take control.
 I told him to sort himself out.

 One of the arts of flying instruction is to know instinctively when to take control of the aircraft from the student.
 If you do it too early, the student is likely to be aggrieved and complain that he was just getting the situation under control; if you leave it too late - well, anything could happen.
 I had to make that sort of decision many times during my flying career, including once in a Victor tanker some years after my Pakistan tour when the captain I was assessing completely lost control of the aircraft in cloud, at night, and didn't even realise it.
 (In case you cannot wait, that anecdote is here - it will open in a new window.)

 When I had the T37 on an even keel again back at 500 feet above the ground, I suddenly realised I had an opportunity to carry out the Defence Adviser's task.
-"Big fluctuations in the oil pressure in the left engine," I said to my student, pointing with my finger to the instrument. " I'm shutting it down."
+"Big fluctuations in the oil pressure in the left engine," I said to my student, pointing with my finger to the instrument. " I'm shutting the left engine down."
 There were no fluctuations, but he hadn't noticed.

 The drill with one engine shut down was to climb by converting excess speed to height and divert to the nearest suitable airfield.
 That airfield just happened to be Sargodha and we were actually now pointing in roughly that direction.
 As I pulled the aircraft up to about 3,000 feet, I told my student to transmit a message on the international distress frequency - 121.5 Mhz - requesting a precautionary diversion to Sargodha due to engine failure.
 I wanted him to transmit the message because my voice, the only Englishman in PAF, was well known.
 However, that was never going to fool anyone because the Controller would instantly recognise my personal callsign.
 Sargodha ATC answered promptly and informed us that Sargodha was closed and we were to proceed direct to Chaklala, the PAF area within Rawalpindi civil airport.
 There could be no argument.
 I knew Sargodha was not closed because I could hear, on the normal radio frequencies, aircraft flying around the airfield.